Alessandra Ambrosio Films Herself In A Plunging Bikini By The Pool

 While she filmed herself from above, the Daddy’s Home actress gave fans a quick look at her matching bikini bottoms.
 Her followers got just a peek, as only the side strap was visible over her right hip.

-The high-angle also showed off the mom of two’s flat and toned tummy and her glowing all over tan.
+The high angle also showed off the mom of two’s flat and toned tummy and her glowing all-over tan.
 She sat on a zigzag-print towel that perfectly matched her bikini in different shades of blue and white.

 In the background was the swimming pool, which appeared to be empty, and the back of a building, which was thought to be the star’s home.
-She accessorized with two bold necklaces that rested on her chest.

 Alessandra set the bikini video to the sound of Katrina and the Waves’ 1985 summery hit “Walking On Sunshine” and used the filter called French Riviera by influencer Michelle Salas.
 She also added a colorful GIF that read “Sunshine on my mind.”

-The bikini appeared to have been taken from her own line of swimwear, called Gal Floripa, which she co-founded with her sister Aline Ambrosio and her close friend and fellow model Gisele Coria.
+The bikini appeared to have been taken from her own line of swimwear, Gal Floripa, which she co-founded with her sister Aline Ambrosio and her close friend and fellow model Gisele Coria.

 The two-piece was very similar to one she wore during a photoshoot for the brand last month.
 That time, Alessandra rocked the shiny, skimpy design in white as she struck a seductive pose at the beach.